BuildForSDG/team-279-Backend/README.md

 ## About

 What is this project about.
 Ok to enrich here or the section above it with an image.

 Once this repo has been setup on Codacy by the TTL, replace the above badge with the actual one from the Codacy dashboard, and add the code coverage badge as well.
 This is mandatory

 This is a simple python starter repo template for setting up your project.
 The setup contains:

--  install: poetry via pip. poetry is a dependecy manager.
+-   install: poetry via pip. poetry is a dependencies manager.

 -   poetry: configuration in pyproject.toml

 -   flake8: for linting and formatting

 ## Backend App and API